Below you’ll find a list of 30 YA publishers that will provide you all the information you need to get your novel or nonfiction book published.

 Sample YA titles:

 Kensington Publishing, located in New York, is known as “America’s Independent Publisher.”
-It has multiple imprints, and as a whole publishes over 500 titles every year, many of which are YA novels.
+It has multiple imprints, and as a whole publishes over 500 titles every year.
 It has a particular proclivity for African-American stories, mysteries, true crime, and westerns.

 Their submission guidelines are a little complicated, so make sure you read them carefully.
 You have to email a specific editor depending on the genre of your book.
 They don’t want any kind of attachment to your query email; if they like your idea, they’ll ask for more.